Why Should I Become a Respite Parent?

 Other Frequently Asked Questions:

-Q: How long are respite breaks?
+Q: How long is respite care?

 Q: What training will I receive?